Far-right politics in Serbia: Dveri

 Initially a political organisation, Dveri was formed in 1999 by a group of students that had published a magazine named Dveri Srpske.
-Boško Obradović, one of the co-founders of the organisation, has led Dveri since 2015.
-Dveri had already taken the characteristics of a political party in the late 2000s, although it registered as a political party in 2015.
-The party began participating in electoral politics in 2012, and has continued to participate in them since then, although it boycotted the 2020 parliamentary election.
+Boško Obradović, one of the co-founders of the organisation, led Dveri from 2015 to 2023.
+Dveri had already on the characteristics of a political party in the late 2000s, although it registered as a political party in 2015.
+The party began participating in electoral politics in 2012 and has continued to participate in them since then, although it boycotted the 2020 parliamentary election.
 The party entered the National Assembly in 2016 after winning 7 seats in the parliamentary election.
 It was later a part of the catch-all opposition Alliance for Serbia.
 Dveri returned to the National Assembly following the 2022 election.
 It had also proved to have a relatively stable electorate at the national level.
 Dveri had previously cooperated with United Russia and Alternative for Germany.

 Throughout the 2000s, Dveri promoted a combination of clericalism and extreme nationalism named svetosavlje, an ideology linked to Bishop Nikolaj Velimirović.
-Dveri promotes closer ties of state and church, and has been accused of homophobia due to their Christian right stances.
-Máté-Tóth described Dveri as "religious fundamentalist".
-Dveri has regularly organised "family walks" in 2009, as a counter-parade that promotes conservative values.
+Dveri promotes closer ties between the state and church, and has been accused of homophobia due to their Christian right stances.
+Máté-Tóth described Dveri as a religious fundamentalist party.
+Dveri has regularly organised "family walks" since 2009, as a counter-parade that promotes conservative values.
 It also has close ties with the Serbian Orthodox Church.
 Dveri had also campaigned against abortion and gay rights.
-A populist party, Dveri had shifted their views from Jews to homosexuals, and later campaigned for the "traditional family".
-It had also campaigned on anti-immigration.
+A populist party, Dveri had shifted their views from Jews to homosexuals and later campaigned for the "traditional family".
+It had also campaigned against immigration.
 Regarding economics, Dveri is supportive of economic nationalism and protectionism.
-A party that advocates for monarchism, it supports a hierarchical society that would be governed by a king and pseudo-democratic institutions, which would eventually replace liberal democracy.
-Dveri is opposed to Serbia joining the European Union, and has showed its opposition to the West and its support for Russia.
-Vladan Glišić, a former high-ranking member, had accused the European Union of being "fascist".
+A party that advocates for monarchism, supports a hierarchical society that would be governed by a king and pseudo-democratic institutions which would eventually replace liberal democracy.
+Dveri is opposed to Serbia joining the European Union, and has shown its opposition to the West and its support for Russia.
+Vladan Glišić, a former high-ranking member, accused the European Union of being "fascist".
 It opposes sanctioning Russia in regards to the 2022 Russian invasion of Ukraine.

 Scholars had described Dveri as far-right and right-wing extremist, while Rada Drezgić described it as a conservative movement.
-Bakić rejected to describe Dveri as fascist and instead he had described it as extremely conservative, nationalist and anti-globalist.
+Bakić rejected describing Dveri as fascist and instead described it as extremely conservative, nationalist and anti-globalist.
 It has been also ideologically identified as ultranationalist.
-Dinić had commented on their political program, describing it as a fusion of ultranationalism with elements of fascism.
+Dinić had commented on their political programme, describing it as a fusion of ultranationalism with elements of fascism.
 Political scientists Florian Bieber and Filip Milačić have also described Dveri as far-right.
 Obradović had self-described Dveri as an anti-fascist party.